Understanding the Texas Biometric Privacy Law as an Employer

 Background Behind Biometric Privacy Laws

 In 2007, Pay By Touch first introduced biometric technology and a promise to change the world of payments.
-Customers linked their credit cards, bank accounts, rewards programs and other information to their fingerprint.
+Customers linked their credit cards, bank accounts, rewards programs and other information to their fingerprints.

 Customers could pay with their fingerprint, instead of by swiping a card.
 Millions of customers signed up.
 Unfortunately in 2008, the company closed after it was entangled in litigation.

 Since then, biometric technology has advanced and now includes dozens of ways that technology can identify individuals.
-It includes identification through fingerprints, voice prints, face scanning, iris scanning and many other individual identifiers.
+It includes identification through finger scanning, voice prints, face scanning, iris scanning and many other individual identifiers.